MarcusFunt/AusculSound/README.md

 - `kSampleRateHz` controls the audio sampling rate (default 16 kHz).
 - `NUM_SAMPLES` adjusts the USB packet size (default 256 samples).
+- `kEnableDebugLogging` toggles verbose serial logging.
+Leave this set to `false` when streaming audio to avoid interleaving ASCII text with the PCM byte stream, which presents as loud static on the host side.

 These constants can be tuned in the sketch to match the bandwidth and latency needs of your project.